Financial Aid Office

 - Do I have to be a full-time graduate student to be eligible and maintain financial aid?

 No, you do not have to be a full-time graduate student to be eligible for financial aid.
-You must be enrolled in at least one course during the term you wish to receive financial aid.
+You must be enrolled in at 3 degree-seeking credit hours during the term you wish to receive federal financial aid.
 You also must remain in good standing as identified in the graduate catalog available online at academic catalog.

 - When are refunds issued?